-Internal vs external: internal plug-ins are those distributed within the Frama-C kernel while external plug-ins are those distributed independently of the Frama-C kernel.
+There are two kinds of plug-ins: internal and external plug-ins.
+Internal plug-ins are those distributed within the Frama-C kernel while external plug-ins are those distributed independently of the Frama-C kernel.
 They only differ in the way they are installed (see Sections 4.2 and 4.3).